Counter-monotonic Risk Sharing with Heterogeneous Distortion Risk Measures: Introduction

 This paper extends the previous work by examining a market where agents may have heterogeneous risk preferences, and they are not necessarily risk averse.
 It is notable that although agents within a group may differ in their levels of risk aversion, we assume that all agents in the same group are either all risk-averse or all risk-seeking.
 We do not consider cases where both risk-averse and risk-seeking agents are combined in a single group.
 The key novel insights and extensions are summarized as follows: \begin{itemize} \item[(i)] In the homogeneous case, \cite{ghossoub2024counter} established a universal ordering among the three versions of inf-convolution: unconstrained, counter-monotonic, and comonotonic, from the smallest to the largest.
 In contrast to the homogeneous case, the ordering between the comonotonic and counter-monotonic versions of the inf-convolution depends on the distortion functions. \item[(ii)] When agents have identical concave distortion functions (the case of risk aversion), the three versions of inf-convolution have identical values, as shown in Theorem 3 of \cite{ghossoub2024counter}.
-However, for a group of risk-averse agents with different levels of risk aversion, counter-monotonic allocations are generally not Pareto optimal, leading to a gap between the three versions of inf-convolution. \item[(iii)] Under some mild conditions, we derive an explicit formula for the counter-monotonic inf-convolution in the case where agents are risk seeking, characterized by different convex distortion functions. \item[(iv)] We consider a portfolio manager's problem, where the portfolio manager needs to determine how much to invest in risky assets and how to allocate the payoffs to participants.
-In the homogeneous case, when the agents in one group become more risk-seeking, the group as a whole exhibits more risk-seeking behavior; specifically, a manager investing on behalf of this group would tend to invest more in risky assets.
-In contrast, in the heterogeneous case, even if each agent individually becomes more risk-seeking, the group as a whole may not necessarily exhibit a correspondingly more risk-seeking behavior. \end{itemize}
+However, for a group of risk-averse agents with different levels of risk aversion, counter-monotonic allocations are generally not Pareto optimal, leading to a gap between the three versions of inf-convolution. \item[(iii)] Under some mild conditions, we derive an explicit formula for the counter-monotonic inf-convolution in the case where agents are risk seeking, characterized by different convex distortion functions. \end{itemize}